 The excel fill the row or column with text values by repeating the values in the selected range of cells.
-There are some text values which Excel recognizes as a part of the series.
+There are some text values that Excel recognizes as a part of the series.
 They are:

 - Weekdays (shown in below screenshot)

-- Months (shown in below screenshot)
+- Months (shown in the below screenshot)

-- Rank (shown in below screenshot)
+- Rank (shown in the below screenshot)

 - Text & Number (shown in below screenshot)